 \subsection{Eureka!}

-We reduced the observations using the open-source reduction pipeline \texttt{Eureka!} \citep{Bell2022}. \texttt{Eureka!} is an end-to-end pipeline for the reduction of JWST and HST data and has been used extensively in the literature for the reduction of transiting small planet observations with JWST \citep{2024ApJ...961L..44Z,Greene2023Natur.618...39G, Zieba2023,Alderson2023,Moran2023,Wallack2024}.
-We used \texttt{Eureka!} in a similar manner as described in \cite{Wallack2024}, and describe the process briefly herein.
+We reduced the observations using the open-source reduction pipeline \texttt{Eureka!} \citep{Bell2022}. \texttt{Eureka!} is an end-to-end pipeline for the reduction of JWST and Hubble Space Telescope data and has been used extensively in the literature for the reduction of transiting small-planet observations with JWST \citep{2024ApJ...961L..44Z,Greene2023Natur.618...39G, Zieba2023,Alderson2023,Moran2023,Wallack2024}.
+We used \texttt{Eureka!} in a similar manner as described in \cite{Wallack2024}, and we describe the process briefly herein.

 \texttt{Eureka!} acts as a wrapper around the \texttt{jwst} pipeline for Stage 1 and Stage 2.
-We used \texttt{Eureka!} Version 0.10 and \texttt{jwst} version 1.11.4 \citep{Bushouse2023}, utilizing the default \texttt{jwst} stages with the exception of the inclusion of the custom \texttt{Eureka!} group-level background subtraction that is utilized in Stage 1.
-Stage 3 and Stage 4 provide additional calibration such as outlier rejection and trace rectification, and extract the time series of stellar spectra, as well as the white light and spectroscopic light curves and allow for a number of different reduction optimizations to be done.
+We used \texttt{Eureka!} version 0.10 and \texttt{jwst} version 1.11.4 \citep{Bushouse2023}, utilizing the default \texttt{jwst} stages, with the exception of the inclusion of the custom \texttt{Eureka!} group-level background subtraction that is utilized in Stage 1.
+Stage 3 and Stage 4 provide additional calibrations, such as outlier rejection and trace rectification, and extract the time series of stellar spectra, as well as the white-light and spectroscopic light curves, and allow for a number of different reduction optimizations to be done.